SoftInstigate/restheart-website/learn/tutorial.md

 ## Create a Collection

-Now it's possibile to create a collection "coll" in the database "db":
+Now it's possible to create a collection "coll" in the database "db":

 ``` bash
 $ http -a 'admin:changeit' PUT localhost:8080/db/coll desc='my first collection created with restheart'